In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Warm the sauces

-In another small sauce pot, stir together the pumpkin seed sauce base and vegetable broth, bring to a simmer, and cook, stirring occasionally, until thickened slightly, 2 to 4 minutes.
+In another small sauce pot, stir together the pumpkin seed sauce base and the remaining vegetable broth, bring to a simmer, and cook, stirring occasionally, until thickened slightly, 2 to 4 minutes.
 Remove from the heat, season to taste with salt and pepper, and cover to keep warm.

 While the sauces heat, start heating the tortillas.